 Host Your Own Back 2 School Carnival!

-Schools across the country will be back in action in just a few short weeks.
+Schools across the country will be back in action shortly, if not already.
 Show your kids a good time before heading back into a daily routine by giving them one last summer hoorah.
 And not just any hoorah, but a Back 2 School Carnival Party!
 Let the children enjoy the last few days of summer by setting up a mini carnival in your backyard or a nearby park.
 They’ll eat delicious carnival foods while playing a few carnival games and winning prizes.
 Now, of course you cannot build giant carnival rides in your backyard, but kids will still have a good time with whatever you put together!
 Here are a few ideas on setting up your own Back 2 School Carnival!

 Set the scene with carnival decorations.

 You don’t need to rent a big, fancy, red and white striped tent for your carnival party (but you can if you want to).
 Instead, make use of some of the items you already have laying around your home.
 If you own a pop-up canopy tent, set it up in your yard to cover the food area.
 Make it look just like a carnival tent by hanging alternating red and white streamer paper down all four sides of the canopy.
 Use rope at the bottom of the three back sides to attach the streamer paper to and keep them from blowing in the wind.
 Separate the streamers down the middle on the front side, draping them towards each side of the tent to create curtains--just like a circus tent.
 This will create an entranceway to your food area!
 Add pennant banners and other fun hanging decorations in the tent, such as yellow paper fans.